DCI-lei-Fbw3/Course/02-Programming-Basics/2020-09-08-Changing-Variables/exercises.md

 ## The Geometrizer

-_Calculate properties of a circle, using the definitions here: http://math2.org/math/geometry/circles.html_
+_Calculate properties of a circle, using the definitions here._

 * Store a radius into a variable.
 * Calculate the circumference based on the radius, and output "The circumference is NN".